GAAP vs IFRS: What Are the Differences?

 Governed by the U.S. Securities and Exchange Commission (SEC) and administered by the Financial Accounting Standards Board (FASB), GAAP was established to provide consistency in how financial statements are created and make it easier for investors and creditors to compare companies apples to apples.

-All publicly traded businesses in the U.S. must use GAAP in their financial statements.
 While small businesses that don’t get audited aren’t required to use GAAP, doing so could make it simpler to report your company’s financial information.
 It might also make it easier to get approved for small business financing.

-Recommended: Classified Balance Sheet
+Recommended: Classified Balance Sheet: Definition and Key Components

 What Is IFRS?

-The International Financial Reporting Standards, or IFRS, are another set of accounting standards, but these are used at the international level.
+The International Financial Reporting Standards, or IFRS, is another set of accounting standards, but these are used at the international level.
 IFRS is standard in the European Union and many countries in Asia and South America, but not in the U.S.

 GAAP vs IFRS Compared